amodnija/GymApp/README.md

 ## Contributors
 Made with :heart: and :muscle: by Amod, Bhavya and Siddh
-Amod Nijasure: Sign in and Authentication
+* Amod Nijasure : Sign in and Authentication
-Bhavya Somani: UI/UX
+* Bhavya Somani : UI/UX
-Siddh Gosar: Database Management (Adding members, Member List and Training Routine Management)
+* Siddh Gosar : Database Management (Adding members, Member List and Training Routine Management)